 To put this another way, the ink control, brush and thru/wet/flip buttons are not accessible via automation, but the changes they make to the canvas are.

 The plugin is available in the O3A Manipulators plugin library.

-Click on this or slide the ink selector along to select the colour that will be used when the panel is painted on.
+The first horizontal slider selects the colour of the "ink" that will be used when the panel is painted on.
 The grey tick marks are 6dB points.

 This instantly paints the entire canvas dark ("Thru").
 This means that all sound directions are then affected by the Thru Gain dial only.